awesome-iupc2021/awesome-iupc2021/README.md

 ## TL;DR

-In ICPC Yinchuan Regional 2021, the teams from NXIST (the organizer of this contest) was caught cheated with strong evidence (copy-pasting code of other teams, using three computers), but left unpunished.
+In ICPC Yinchuan Regional 2021, the teams from NXIST (Ningxia Institute of Science and Technology, the organizer of this contest) was caught cheated with strong evidence (copy-pasting code of other teams, using three computers), but left unpunished.
 The organizer accuse the judge who reveals this fact as "unidentified person" illegally copied the result from the server and refused to take further action.

 ## About this repo

 Our objective is to make all ICPC contestants and people interested in competitive programming aware of this mindblowing cheating event in ICPC.
 A lot of work still needs to be done, including adding details, correcting spell/grammar errors, adding a concise description (TL;DR), pull requests are highly appreciated!

-IUPC is an ironic alias of ICPC Yinchuan Regional hold by NXIST (Ningxia Institute of Science and Technology).
+IUPC is an ironic alias of ICPC Yinchuan Regional hold by NXIST.
 It's originated from a poster of NXIST which used an incorrect English translation "International University Programming Contest" to refer ICPC, reflecting NXIST has no respect to ICPC.

 ## Links